Key takeaways

 1. Bounce rate

-The bounce rate is perhaps the most popular and frequently used statistic in e-commerce.
+The bounce rate is perhaps the most popular and frequently used measurement in e-commerce.
 This figure quantifies what percentage of visitors left your site without viewing any other pages besides that which was first landed on.

 How to track it?